 As we continued to climb, the steps ahead turned and were hidden by even more rocks.

-The island, the sea, the birds, the rock formations were all so fascinating that any thought or worry about the climbing itself escaped me.
+The island, the sea, the birds and the rock formations were all so fascinating that any thought or worry about the climbing itself escaped me.
 I was actually surprised when we finally reached the monastery compound at the top of the stairs.
 The compound entrance opened through a low space in a rock wall.
 We had to stoop through a small door to enter the compound, where we found a series of little beehive huts.

 We were allowed plenty of time to explore and discovered there were several ways to access the compound.
 At least one was even more precarious than our initial approach.